Versão em Português

 ACTIVITIES CONDUCTED

-In Component 1, Financial Mechanism for Territorial and Environmental Management, the first year of the Dabucury Project focused on structuring the financial mechanism and engaging with COIAB and Indigenous Organizations (OIs).
-A Management Committee (MC) was created, which defined guidelines for the first call for proposals and the framework for the Concept Note.
-The launch took place in April 2024 during the Acampamento Terra Livre.
+In Component 1, Financial Mechanism for Territorial and Environmental Management, the project enabled the structuring of the financial mechanism and coordination with the Coordination of Indigenous Organizations of the Brazilian Amazon (COIAB) and Indigenous Organizations (IOs).
+A Management Committee (MC) was established, composed of CESE, COIAB, APIB, Fundo Podáali, and two highly respected experts, which defined the guidelines for the project’s two calls for proposals, as well as the project presentation framework for the IOs.

-Regarding technical, managerial, and legal support, the second component, it is worth noting the beginning of dialogue with local partners indicated by Indigenous organizations to form the Partnership Network (PN), composed of 23 organizations with a history of working in the territories and with Indigenous peoples, which will assist the OIs in project management.
+Regarding technical, managerial, and legal support, the project’s second component, it is important to highlight the dialogue with local partners indicated by Indigenous organizations to form the Partnership Network (PN).
+This network is composed of 23 organizations with a track record of working in the territories and with Indigenous peoples, and they will support the IOs in project management.

 Final Evaluation